-You don’t have to be a writer to get something out of this post.
+You don’t have to be a screenwriter to get something out of this post.

-Anyone can make use of the system in other areas of life.
+Anyone can make use of this system in other areas of life.

 Story, what is it?

-You think that you know what a story is and that’s cool.
+You think you know what a story is and that’s cool.